 - Promising leaders who have a reputation for intellect, thoughtfulness, and collaboration.

 - Comfortable interacting in virtual collaborative spaces, such as video conferencing and online courses.

 - Able to devote time away from home/work to focus and actively participate in MPLD.

-- Committed to pursuing systemic change for children and families who are moving toward adoption or guardianship or who have already achieved permanency.
+- Committed to pursuing systemic change for children and families who are moving toward adoption, guardianship, or kinship or who have already achieved permanency.

-- Interested in advancing their skills and knowledge of adoption and guardianship.
+- Interested in advancing their skills and knowledge of adoption, guardianship, and kinship.

 - Motivated to become transformational leaders.

 - Committed to personal growth and learning and being part of a community of learning.